 Every morning I drove my rig from the Toolik Lake camp to my research site.
 Leaving camp felt good: I was getting away.

 Camp was too noisy.
 I slept in a noisy tent; rainflies had all been destroyed by the wind, so each of the 15 to 30 of us rigged up tarps that sounded like shotguns as the wind cracked at them day and night.
 The tents were up from the lake in the flat areas scattered close in, but the labs and mess trailer all lined a narrow abandoned airstrip.
 Too many people were too loud, day and night in the arctic summer light, with their too weird music and their merriment that had to be exaggerated to be heard over the two generators.
 They were almost all aquatic ecologists; I was the only terrestrial one, with the exception of an occasional passer-by checking a plot, who might take a sauna with us and spend a night.

 Even though it felt good to get out, getting to my destination costed me effort.
-I had to put the shells back in my shotgun, pull all the gear into the rig, get food for lunch, fill a thermos, make sure I had work supplies, then put on my rubberized bib rainpaints and rubberized jacket.
+I had to put the shells back in my shotgun, pull all the gear into the rig, get food for lunch, fill a thermos, make sure I had supplies, then put on my rubberized bib rainpaints and rubberized jacket.
 I’d walk out into the wind and cold to check the oil and the tires and the gas.
-It was cold, the rig was cold, the sky was white with cold, the hills to the west white through the fog and blowing mist.
-The Brooks Range to the south might have shown, or it might not have, depending on the sky.
+It was cold, the rig was cold, the sky was white with cold, and the hills to the west were white through the fog and blowing mist.
+The Brooks Range to the south might have shown, or might not have, depending on the sky.